-- When connected via Ethernet PG/OP channel, you have access to the WebVisu and Device web page of the CPU, controlled via ports. - Access to the WebVisu can be password-protected and encrypted by means of SSL certificates.
+Via the web server of the CPU, you have access to the device web page and the Web-Visu, controlled via ports.
+Access to the WebVisu can be password-protected and encrypted by means of SSL certificates.
 If you want to use SSL certificates, you must integrate them in the SPEED7 Studio accordingly.